-26 "Reasonable" would be relative to the nature and magnitude of the deficiencies present
+23 "Reasonable" would be relative to the nature and magnitude of the deficiencies present

-- 104.102.
-Where the FBO's suspension has been lifted and the FBO returns to full operation such approval will remain under review when carrying out official controls and if the previously identified deficiencies or repeated stoppages of production recur the CA shall initiate procedures to withdraw said approval. - 405.103.
+- d.
+Where the FBO does not provide any guarantees approval will be withdrawn. - 101.
+Suspension of approval will be lifted once the deficiencies are permanently resolved and the situation is such that there will be no foreseeable future stoppages of production.
+If this has not been undertaken within a reasonable time the approval will be withdrawn. - 102.
+Where the FBO's suspension has been lifted and the FBO returns to full operation such approval will remain under review when carrying out official controls and if the previously identified deficiencies or repeated stoppages of production recur the CA shall initiate procedures to withdraw said approval. - 103.
 The FBO has the right to appeal the decision to withdraw or suspend the approval as per the following requirements: - 1.
-The Official Feed and Food Controls Regulations provide that, if approval is withdrawn or suspended, the operator has one month to appeal to a Magistrates' Court (in England and Wales) or the Sheriff (in Scotland) or Court of Summary Jurisdiction (in Northern Ireland). - 2.
+The Official Feed and Food Controls Regulations provide that, if approval is withdrawn or suspended, the operator has one month to appeal to a Magistrates' Court (in England and Wales) or Court of Summary Jurisdiction (in Northern Ireland). - 2.
 The time limit for lodging an appeal is one month from the date on which notice of the decision is served on the relevant person. - 3.
 For matters under litigation, which is the case for establishments that have lodged an appeal, any communication relating to the appeal with either the FBO or their legal representatives must be directed to the point of contact in FSA/FSS Legal Services. - 4.
 The Official Feed and Food Controls (Amendment) Regulations 2011 which came into effect on 1 April 2011 has removed the FBO's right to continue operate under appeal.

-Therefore, the FBO will be required to cease operations requiring approval once the notice has been deemed to have been served. - 45.
-Where the FBO lodges an appeal and the Magistrates' Court, the Sheriff or Court of Summary Jurisdiction overturns the CA's decision the CA must reinstate the approval or lift the approval suspension, in accordance with the courts' decision. - calendar month
+Therefore, the FBO will be required to cease operations requiring approval once the notice has been deemed to have been served. - 5.
+Where the FBO lodges an appeal and the Magistrates' Court, or Court of Summary Jurisdiction overturns the CA's decision the CA must reinstate the approval or lift the approval suspension, in accordance with the courts' decision. - calendar month - 104.

-106.104.
 From the date on which notice of the decision to withdraw or suspend the approval is served on the relevant person the establishment must cease approvable activities regardless of whether an appeal is lodged.